Instructional Services Program

 Context & Purpose

 The University of South Alabama values student learning in both foundational and disciplinary research skills.
 Also, our accrediting body, the Southern Association of Colleges & Schools (SACS), expressly values tiered strategic instructional support from librarians over the course of the students’ university career.
 SACS Comprehensive Standard 3.8.2 states, “The institution ensures that users have access to regular and timely instruction in the use of the library and other learning/information resources.”
-This statement is in line with national trends in accreditation, including the Western Association of Schools & Colleges’ 2013 decision to set “information literacy” as a core competency and the Middle States Commission on Higher Education Commission’s 2003 “Guidelines for Information Literacy in the Curriculum”.
+This statement is in line with national trends in accreditation, such as the Western Association of Schools & Colleges’ 2013 decision to set “information literacy” as a core competency.

 The University of South Alabama Strategic Plan, 2016-2020 expressly prioritizes student success and research.
 Marx Library supports those goals with its instruction program, specifically impacting Priority 1 (Student Success & Access, Objectives 1.1, 1.2, 1.5, and 1.6) and Priority 2 (Enhancement of Research & Graduate Education, Objectives 2.1 and 2.3).
 Familiarizing students with foundational and disciplinary research connects them to academic and institutional culture in ways that contribute to their ongoing success, at USA and after graduation.

 Additionally, the Marx Library instruction program is centrally informed by national professional standards in library instruction and information literacy.
 Of the Association of College & Research Libraries’ “Guidelines, Standards, and Frameworks,” our program is most structured around the Information Literacy Competency Standards for Higher Education (2000) and the Framework for Information Literacy for Higher Education (2015).